itscodenation/curriculum-18-19/README.md

 -----

 <p> <img src="https://i.imgur.com/lYodTLP.png?1" ></p>
-As of 10/31/2018, ScriptEd has changed its name to Code Nation.
-Please bear with us as we make the transition!
+<p>As of 10/31/2018, ScriptEd has changed its name to Code Nation.
+Please bear with us as we make the transition!</p>
-For more information about Code Nation, please visit us at <a href="https://www.codenation.org">codenation.org</a>.
+<p>For more information about Code Nation, please visit us at <a href="https://www.codenation.org">codenation.org</a>.</p>
 <br>
 <br>
 <br>